FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 © 2024 Bubbles The Dev and FNBUBBLES420ORG.
 All rights reserved.

 This image, including its design, text, and visual elements, is protected under copyright law.
 Unauthorized use, reproduction, distribution, or modification without the express written permission of Bubbles The Dev and FNBUBBLES420ORG is prohibited.
 For licensing or usage inquiries, please contact [media@fnbubbles420.org](mailto:media@fnbubbles420.org).

-## 🚨 Legal and Compliance
-- This tool is intended for educational and accessibility purposes within environments that support inclusivity.
-- We do not endorse or promote cheating.
-Use of this tool in violation of game terms may result in bans or penalties.
-- For any concerns about compatibility with game policies, consult game developers.